 Typical offer: ABB / 128 UCAS points

-128 UCAS tariff points from 3 full A Levels.
+128 UCAS tariff points from three full A-levels.
 There are no subject specific requirements.

 BTEC Extended Diploma: